plataplomo/hummingbot/workflow/time_refactor.md

-# Time Handling Refactor Analysis for CyberDeltaEngine
+# Time Handling Refactor Analysis for CyberDeltaEngine (Updated July 2025)

 ## Executive Summary

-This document provides a comprehensive analysis of time handling patterns in the CyberDeltaEngine trading system and recommendations for potential refactoring to improve performance, consistency, and maintainability.
-The analysis focuses on current implementation patterns, performance considerations for high-frequency trading, and modern time library alternatives.
+This document provides a comprehensive analysis of time handling patterns in the CyberDeltaEngine trading system and recommendations for potential refactoring to improve performance, consistency, and maintainability. **Updated July 2025** with current implementation status reflecting significant progress in testing infrastructure while maintaining excellent production time handling.

 ## Current Time Handling Architecture